-We’ve briefly touched on this above, but let’s get into it a little more here.
-While free VPNs may initially seem like an alluring option, they’re very slow when compared with premium VPNs.
+We’ve touched on this briefly, but let’s discuss it more here.
+While free VPNs may initially seem attractive, they’re very slow compared to premium VPNs.

 This drawback makes them impractical, especially if you want to stream video and gaming content.
 Also, free VPNs don’t use the most secure encryption algorithms and communications protocols.

-The Turkish Security Service is actively looking to block VPNs and encrypted messaging services.
+The Turkish Security Service actively looks to block VPNs and encrypted messaging services.
 You want the most secure VPN available to stay one step ahead.

 Also, nothing in life is truly free; these “free” VPN providers make money by monitoring which sites you visit and then selling this information to advertisers and other corporations.

-When you’re using a VPN to bypass government censorship controls, then you need to use a VPN provider that you can trust won’t share your details with the Turkish government.
+When you’re using a VPN to bypass government censorship controls, you need to use a VPN provider you can trust won’t share your details with the Turkish government.

 Fortunately, you’ve got ways to surmount this obstacle.
 An effective measure is to use what’s called “VPN obfuscation” via a Stealth VPN.
 This tool will make it seem like you’re not even using a VPN in the first place!

 And there’s another tool you can add to your arsenal: a network of proxy layers, all encrypted, to which all your VPN traffic can be routed.
-This is called a Tor network, and it provides maximum levels of privacy.
+This is called a Tor network and provides maximum levels of privacy.

 However, setting up the network is no walk in the park.
-Furthermore, there aren’t very many VPN service provides that will give you VPN-over-Tor support.
+Furthermore, there aren’t very many VPN service providers that will give you VPN-over-Tor support.

-Additionally, it will be difficult to view your favourite media streams because the Tor network will render your internet connectivity incredibly slow.
+Additionally, viewing your favorite media streams won’t be easy because the Tor network will render your internet connectivity incredibly slow.